 - It gives both of you the opportunity for your emotion work to be requested, respected, and performed intentionally.

-*I modified this partner-complaining practice from the book Wishcraft: How to Get What You Really Want by Barbara Sher, who writes about how important it is for you to complain openly (in a safe and healthy way), rather than shut down and lose your emotional honesty and integrity.
+Note: I modified this partner-complaining practice from the book Wishcraft: How to Get What You Really Want by the late, great Barbara Sher, who writes about how important it is for you to complain openly (in a safe and healthy way), rather than shut down and lose your emotional honesty and integrity.
 It’s an excellent book (it’s now online for free, because Barbara Sher rocks!).